dragon-devs/issue-tracker/README.md

 # Issue Tracker

-Issue Tracker is a fully authenticated web application implemented with Sentry for issue tracking.
-It is responsive and optimized for both mobile and desktop use.
-The application allows users to create, update, delete, and assign issues to a user.
-It features a detailed issues page, where users can view all relevant information about each issue.
-Additionally, users can filter issues by status and utilize a pagination system for easier navigation.
+Issue Tracker is a TypeScript-based web application built with Next.js and Prisma.
+It features seamless issue tracking, user authentication, and responsive design for versatile usability.

 ## Key Features

+- **Issue Management:** Create, update, delete, and assign issues effortlessly.
-- **Authentication:** Fully authenticated system for secure user access.
+- **User Authentication:** Fully authenticated system ensures secure access.
-- **Sentry Integration:** Implementation of Sentry for effective issue tracking and error monitoring.
-- **Responsive Design:** Optimized for both mobile and desktop devices, ensuring a seamless user experience across all platforms.
+- **Responsive Design:** Optimized for both mobile and desktop devices.
-- **Issue Management:** Create, update, delete, and assign issues with ease.
-- **Detailed Issues Page:** View comprehensive details about each issue, including status, assignee, and more.
-- **Filtering and Pagination:** Filter issues by status and navigate through them efficiently using a pagination system.
+- **Filtering and Pagination:** Easily filter issues by status and navigate with pagination.
-- **Dashboard:** Access a dashboard to see the latest issues and detailed issue information, presented with interactive charts.
+- **Dashboard:** Access a dashboard with interactive charts to visualize issue data.

+## Getting Started

+To get started with Issue Tracker, follow these steps:

+1. **Clone the repository:**
 ## Technologies Used

 - Frontend: React.js, Next.js, Radix-ui
 - Backend: Next14 routers, Typescript
-- Database: Mysql, Prisma
+- Database: Postgresql, Prisma
 - Sentry: Error tracking and monitoring

 ## Getting Started